-Building up word knowledge and understanding of story structure, an important pre requisite for later reading comprehension
+Building up word knowledge and understanding of story structure, an important pre-requisite for later reading comprehension

 Groups are held in a positive environment in which to practice important social and listening skills, learning of school routines, and following directions.

 Our groups are based on research and many years of experience in helping prepare children for the best start at school.
-Considering that Australia ranks only 27 out of 44 countries in terms of literacy levels and approximately 16% of all Australian children will have trouble learning to read, development of phonological awareness skills as a pre-schooler is imperative to give children every chance of success once they start school.
+Considering that Australia ranks only 27 out of 44 countries in terms of literacy levels and approximately 16% of all Australian children will have trouble learning to read, the development of phonological awareness skills as a pre-schooler is imperative to give children every chance of success once they start school.

-Research shows that with children well developed phonological awareness and strong oral language skills are far more likely to efficiently learn to read.
+Research shows that with children well-developed phonological awareness and strong oral language skills are far more likely to efficiently learn to read.
 Our groups use play base tasks and structured activities surrounding book reading to help skill development in these areas.

 In 2021 we are running groups to help prepare children for their school start in 2022.
 These groups will be run by our enthusiastic and experienced speech pathologists.
 Groups will run through terms three and four Monday through to Friday, on demand.
 Children are expected to attend their group once weekly, across the two terms.
 Each group will run for approximately 45 minutes.